CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

 ![Auction](Auction.png)

 We will not dwell much on the technical details behind these graphical representations.
 What is important though (and what you should take away from the pictures at this stage): The graphical language operates in two dimensions.
 In the bimatrix case players 1 and 2 are put side-by-side as they move simultaneously.
-They are still contacted though as their utility is affected not only by their own action but also by the action of the other player.
+They are still connected though as their utility is affected not only by their own action but also by the action of the other player.

 Obviously, there is still significant information missing such as what exactly are the strategies the players can choose?
 What are the payoffs etc?